 Check your confirmation email which will detail the location of your appointment.
 Please ask at the helpdesk if you get lost.

 How long are appointments?

 Appointments last approximately one hour depending on the type of enquiry.
-If you think you need additional sessions, speak to the adviser who will discuss options with you.
-You may be asked to provide feedback after visits.
+If you think you will need additional sessions, please speak to the adviser who will discuss options with you.
+You may be asked to provide feedback after appointments.